Humboldt-WI/blog/content/research/information_systems_1920/Uncertainty_Identification_Transformers.md

 - *Batch size and next-sentence prediction*: Building on what Liu et al. (2019) found for RoBERTa, Sanh et al. removed the NSP task for model training.
 They also changed the batch size from the original BERT to further increase performance (see "Training with Larger Batches" in the previous chapter).

-For a more in-depth explanation, also take a look at [Sanh\'s blogpost on DistilBERT!](https://medium.com/huggingface/distilbert-8cf3380435b5)
+For a more in-depth explanation, also take a look at [Sanh's blogpost on DistilBERT!](https://medium.com/huggingface/distilbert-8cf3380435b5)

 ## 3.6 ALBERT <a class="anchor" id="albert"></a>